Xenomorfo/Xenomorfo/README.md

 - 👋 Hi, I’m @Xenomorfo
 - 👀 I’m interested in ...
 Python
 - 🌱 I’m currently learning ...
-Reactjs
+Flutter - Dart
 - 💞️ I’m looking to collaborate on ...
 Django or Python projects
 - 📫 How to reach me ... canelas.jose@sapo.pt